byronka/minum/README.md

 Benefits of this software is the intention of simplicity and documentation.
-It should be easier to modify and maintain than most frameworks. _Please note_: I am not saying it's **simple**, I'm saying that I _value simplicity_ and have put my efforts towards that as a goal.
+It should be easier to modify and maintain than most frameworks.
+This framework isn't **simple**, but I value simplicity and have put effort towards that goal.

 Features: